raml-org/raml-tutorial-08/tutorial.md

 git checkout -f [stepX]
 ```

-*Note:* after cloning the repository, you will need to access to its folder on your local computer.
+*Note:* after cloning the repository, you will need to access to its folder on your local computer and navigate to the `examples` directory.
 Don’t worry!
 We’ll remind you each time.

 ## USE CASE